ElyesDer/Vehicule-data-API/README.md

 </div>
 ```

-5. This button when clicked (3.),  will generate selected model data in the given container as a table as well as message container for error handling
+5. The button when clicked (3.),  will generate selected model data in the given container as a table as well as message container for error handling
 ```
   <input id="bt-show-data" type="button" value="Show Data" />
 	<div id="message" style="color : red;"></div>